Wanted: 80,000 truck drivers to help fix the supply chain – KION546

 By Vanessa Yurkevich, CNN

-The trucking industry is short 80,000 drivers, a record high, Chris Spear, President and CEO of the American Trucking Association, tells CNN.
+The trucking industry is short 80,000 drivers, a record high, Chris Spear, President and CEO of the American Trucking Associations, tells CNN.

 That’s a 30% increase from before the pandemic, when the industry already faced a labor shortage of 61,500 drivers.